Skip to Content

 Your outer layer should consist of some sort of rain jacket or puffy jacket that has a down-like jacket interior, but water-resistant outer material.
 This layer can keep cold wind at bay, and if made from waterproof material, will help keep you dry.

-Wearing long underwear as one of your first layers is also a good idea to retain body heat.
+Wearing long underwear as a base layer is also a good idea to retain body heat.
 And a thicker sock made from merino wool can help keep you warm, but dry, in deep snow.

 Having the right gear is the best way to stay warm, dry, and most of all, safe when enjoying a day hike in wet winter weather!